rmothilal/forensic-logging-client/README.md

 A client library used to connect to the forensic-logging-sidecar

 ## Installation
-You must have setup connection to the @@mojaloop npm repo on JFrog in order to install.
+You must have setup connection to the @mojaloop npm repo on JFrog in order to install.
-`npm install @@mojaloop/forensic-logging-client`
+`npm install @mojaloop/forensic-logging-client`

 ## Usage
 To use the forensic logging client, you only need to require it in the file where you want to use the sidecar.